Tech

 Airhead transmissions

-All 4-speed and 5-speed transmissions from 1970 through 1980 are interchangeable.
+All 4-speed and 5-speed transmissions from 1970 through 1980 are interchangeable, but the entire clutch actuation mechanism is different between the 4-speed and 5-speed.
 The 5-speed started in 1974.
-For repair service on these or other BMW transmissions, please contact me.
+For repair service on these or other BMW transmissions, please visit the Virginia Motorrad Werkstatt page.

 Pre-1981 5-speeds